16032022/16032022/README.md

 ### Hi there 👋

+I'm Michela!

+I'm a data analyst and I am currently learning from Coursera and Codecademy platforms how to become a Python developer.
+I do a bunch of open source stuff.

+I'm looking to collaborate on Python projects.

+You can also find me on Linkedin.

 <!--
 **16032022/16032022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.